collapsed-stacks/startups/questions/3532/is-there-any-system-that-is-more-flexible-than-y-combinator.md

 - posted by: [hustlerrr](https://stackexchange.com/users/5855474/hustlerrr) on 2015-02-27
 - score: -2

-<p>Well, YC has 13-15k application per batch, and 40-60 companies that got in.</p>
+Well, YC has 13-15k application per batch, and 40-60 companies that got in.

-<p>Its hard, but my question is - how are trying to succeed if do not manage to hack this way and beat only 15k competing companies?
+Its hard, but my question is - how are trying to succeed if do not manage to hack this way and beat only 15k competing companies?
 Cuz while running your business you gonna compete with 15k*100000 different issues that can beat down on your knees.
-Every.Single.Moment.</p>
+Every.Single.Moment.

-<p>If you think that YC give you cash for the privilege to "recieve your idea" - you are wrong. </p>
+If you think that YC give you cash for the privilege to "recieve your idea" - you are wrong.

-<p>You better find a job</p>
+You better find a job